apache/spark/docs/sql-ref-syntax-ddl-create-table-datasource.md

 CREATE TABLE student_copy USING CSV
     AS SELECT * FROM student;

---Omit the USING clause, which uses the default data source (parquet by default) CREATE TABLE student (id INT, name STRING, age INT);
+--Omit the USING clause, which uses the default data source (textfile by default) CREATE TABLE student (id INT, name STRING, age INT);

 --Use parquet data source with parquet storage options